Overplay/Bellini-Core/docs/CLOUD_SERVER.md

 18. Start asahi application
+    - `git checkout BRANCH` if you're running something other than master! (make sure it has process.json in it)
     - `pm2 start process.json` in /opt/asahi

 19. start `auto-reload`  (as asahi user)
     - `cd /opt/auto-reload && pm2 install .`
+    - test by pushing to the branch asahi is running on

 20. Checkout http://104.131.145.36/ and see how it looks!

 -----------------